Advice > Software engineering

 We’ve helped candidates (like Eric H) land software engineer offers at Meta, and here’s one of the first things you’ll want to know:

-Array and string questions are BY FAR the most common coding questions asked by Meta, so you’ll want to make sure that you’re ready for them.
+Array and string questions are BY FAR the most common type of Meta coding interview questions, so you’ll want to make sure that you’re ready for them.

-Now let’s dive in (thanks to Pranav, ex-engineering manager at Meta, for helping us write this guide)
+Now let’s dive in (thanks to Pranav and Tom, both ex-engineering managers and interviewers at Meta, for helping us write this guide.)

 Click here to practice 1-on-1 with ex-Meta SWE interviewers